-The constitution theoretically provides for freedom of thought, conscience, and religion, including the freedom to choose or change one’s religion.
+The Fundamental Law, which is the country’s constitution, provides for freedom of conscience and religion, including freedom to choose or change religion or belief and freedom.
 The constitution separates church and state and stipulates that churches are autonomous, but also that the state will cooperate with so-called “incorporated” churches on community goals.
-The constitution’s preamble expresses gratitude to the nation’s first king who united the country with “Christian Europe” 1,000 years ago, and praises christianity as an agency in preserving the nation.
+The constitution’s preamble expresses gratitude to the nation’s first king who united the country with “Christian Europe” 1,000 years ago, and praises Christianity as an agency in preserving the nation.

 There is a sense in which the Christianization of the state may well be regarded as a veneer for nationalism and authoritarianism generally.
 The convergence of church and state was initiated and maintained by the Orbán administration, while the churches – though sometimes exhibiting reluctance to accept the privileges the government wants to impose on them – are not exactly uncomfortable with the new situation, in which they have much more money for their operations and more opportunities to proselytize.
 In return, they do not express views critical of the government, or in some cases they become an outright part of the government’s propaganda, as in case of the 2015 migrant crisis.
 For example, Gyula Márfi, the archbishop of Veszprém, joined in the government’s campaign against Muslim refugees, saying in an interview in October 2015 that Muslims come to Europe in great numbers “to conquer Europe through faith”.